 Driving your bike around New Orleans, bike lanes and low traffic one-way streets make it easy and safe to get around.

-Seeing the city of New Orleans and its parishes on two wheels is a fun way to experience the last section of the Mississippi River Trail (MRT).
-So if you are a northerner, like me and need a brief reprieve from the elements winter can dish out this is a bike destination to consider.
-As the area continues to rebuild from Katrina, a few year’s back, the city has quadrupled its miles of bike-ways making it easy for both residents and visitors to take to the streets – on bikes.
+Seeing the city of New Orleans and its parishes on two wheels can be a fun way to experience the last section of the Mississippi River Trail (MRT).
+So if you are a northerner like me and need a brief reprieve from the cool spring elements the upper Midwest can dish out, this is a bike destination to consider.
+As the area continues to rebuild from Hurricane Katrina, the city has quadrupled its miles of bike-ways making it easy for both residents and visitors to take to the streets by bike.

-Even the League of American Bicyclists has recently taken note, awarding this city its bronze bicycle friendly community designation.
-So, if you looking for a fun time, here are some ideas and opportunities that we discovered on our bike adventure to the Big Easy, last April.
-While it was snowing at home, biking around the New Oleans was a breeze!
+Even the League of American Bicyclists has recently taken note, awarding this city the Silver, bicycle friendly community designation.
+So, if you looking for a fun time, here are some ideas and opportunities for that #nextbikeadventure to the Big Easy.

 New Orleans – Culture and Area

 Some of New Orleans parks draw visitors for both the art objects and wildlife in the background.

 In the springtime the fragrance of jasmine whispering through the air.
 Because of this, on our last visit, we wanted to experience the city, only using bikes and public transportation.
 Besides the non-stop fun in the French Quarter, touring on two wheels we were able to find many other community pockets to enhance our visit.
 This included places with delicious meals, art, and music hotspots.
 Along the bike-friendly streets we rode, many were influenced by Creole and French cultures.
 This gave the homes in the area a wide array of tropical colors which is different from what we usually see in most northern states.